ahsan-riaz/notebooks/README.md

 The Notebook App is a RESTful API designed to allow users to create and manage notebooks and their respective notes.
 This application is built using Laravel paired with MySQL.
 It has been dockerized for ease of setup and distribution.

+### Design Patterns:

+1. **Repository Pattern**:
+    - **Purpose**: To abstract the data layer, making our application more flexible to maintain.
+It acts as a middle-man between the data source (like a database) and the business logic layer of the application.
+    - **Benefits**:
+        - Centralized data access logic, making code easier to maintain.
+        - Decouples the application from persistence frameworks or storage mechanisms.
+        - Makes the application more testable since the domain logic can be tested separately from database access code.

+2. **Service Pattern**:
+    - **Purpose**: To isolate application logic from the user interface.
+Acting as an intermediary, it also allows shared logic to be reused.
+    - **Benefits**:
+        - Provides a set of reusable functions across different parts of the application.
+        - Isolates domain logic, making it easier to update or refactor.
+        - Offers a centralized point for external integrations.

+These 2 patterns are implemented according to **SOLID** principles.

 ## Prerequisites

 - Docker & Docker Compose installed